What is a Marketing Funnel?

-You want to create initial awareness of your existence, then encourage interest or ‘traffic’ and eventually a conversion or purchase plus repeat purchases.
+You want to create initial awareness of your existence, then encourage interest or ‘traffic’ and eventually a conversion or purchase plus repeat purchases from happy customers.
 Your ‘funnel’ as such, can get lots of people interested, but many will drop off along the way through the process.
 This happens for a variety of reasons, price, availability of funds, a clunky website or interface, information overload, poor customer service and so on.
 By the time a person gets to the bottom of the funnel the numbers are considerably lower.
 And here you need to be consistently optimising the conversion rates, as in helping people decide to contact you or buy something – a result.

 It used to be simply explained in sales training as AIDA, the steps that people take, before they become a customer – Awareness, Interest, Desire and Action.
 Nothing has changed apart from the mediums we use.

-Awareness – this is the top of funnel activity, the content marketing, the advertising and SEO, to help your potential market become aware of you and then make them aware of you or your product or service.
+Awareness – this is the top of funnel activity, the content marketing, the advertising and SEO, to help your potential market become aware of you and then make them aware of your product or service.

 Desire – do something to make people want to buy, send a series of emails, make a special offer, give a guarantee, make a timely offer or limited time deal etc

 Action – and ultimately conversion by generating a sale and ideally repeat sales so that you keep the customers you get on board.